Hydrogen and Helium atoms in strong magnetic fields: Conclusions

 Thus, the current work describes an unrestricted and computationally less intensive method for calculating the energy levels of atoms in strong magnetic fields.
 There are in essence three directions in which the current work could be extended.
-First, the current work can be readily extended to higher magnetic field strengths by changing the domain of calculations appropriately to incorporate the fact that the electrons become more and more bound.
-Simultaneously, the calculations and the software developed as a part of this study are readily extendable to systems with more than two electrons, i.e., Li, Be, B, C, O etc. Finally, the procedures implemented herein can also be extended towards a multi-configuration framework \cite{CFF1997}.
-In essence, the calculations employed herein are for a single configuration of the electrons.
-Thus having found the energies of the different configurations, it is possible to extend the theory to incorporate a multi-configuration approach which is likely to improve the results already obtained here.
+First, the current work can be readily extended to higher magnetic field strengths by using adaptive mesh refinement to incorporate the fact that the electrons become increasingly bound.
+Simultaneously, the calculations and the software developed as a part of this study are readily extendable to systems with more than two electrons.
+In this regard, it is to be noted that there is only limited work available in the literature for atoms with more than two electrons.
+At this juncture, the reader is referred to work carried out by Schmelcher and co-workers over recent years on multi-electron atoms in magnetic fields, for accurate data for low-lying states of these systems \cite{Schmelcher_lithium97, Schmelcher_lithium2004, Schmelcher_beryllium2001, Schmelcher_beryllium2004, Schmelcher_boron2001, Schmelcher_carbon99, Schmelcher_sodium2003}.
+Finally, the procedures implemented herein can also be extended towards a multi-configuration framework \cite{CFF1997}.
+In essence, the calculations employed herein are for a single configuration of electrons and a multi-configuration approach is likely to improve the results already obtained here.

 \begin{widetext}